billywaite/chow-time/README.md

 2. Set up database files to make initial queries

 ## Ideas:
-1. Instead of using the Yummly api, make this a collaboration tool where people can add recipes from other websites and type up recipes?
+1. Instead of using Node wrapped yummly api, do an AJAX call on the front end and give the ability to save/export the recipe.